RubixML/ML/README.md

 ```

 ### Homogeneity
-A ground-truth clustering metric that measures the ratio of samples in a cluster that are also members of the same class.
+A ground truth clustering metric that measures the ratio of samples in a cluster that are also members of the same class.
 A cluster is said to be *homogenous* when the entire cluster is comprised of a single class of samples.

 ##### Clustering